chevdor/subwasm/README.md

     chevdor <chevdor@gmail.com>:Wilfried Kopp <wilfried@parity.io

-    Compress a runtime
+    Compress a given runtime wasm file.
+You will get an error if you try compressing a runtime that is already compressed

     USAGE:
         subwasm compress [FLAGS] <INPUT> <OUTPUT>

     ARGS:
-        <INPUT>     The wasm file to load
+        <INPUT>     The path of uncompressed wasm file to load
-        <OUTPUT>    The output
+        <OUTPUT>    The path of the file where the compressed runtime will be stored

     FLAGS:
         -h, --help       Print help information